inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 In England's pleasant pastures seen?
 And did the Countenance Divine
 Shine forth upon these crowd hills?
-And was Jerusalem build here
+And was Jerum build here
 Among these dark satanic mills?

 Bring me my bow of burning gold!